Scotchy/XPipe/docs/source/index.rst

 ..
-PipeML documentation master file, created by sphinx-quickstart on Sun Dec 27 23:16:06 2020.
+XPipe documentation master file, created by sphinx-quickstart on Sun Dec 27 23:16:06 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.